 After removing the leaves it is much easier to see the structure.
 There are too many branches growing straight up.
-Part of the refining this tree is to wire those branches and make them grow horizontal, so we can get better separation between main branches and pads.
+Part of refining this tree is to wire those branches and make them grow horizontally, so we can get better separation between main branches and pads.

 Step 2: Repositioning the rock